 Once, long ago, a young man was walking down an old road on his way to the New Capital.
-Ancient trees leaned in on both sides and cast shadows that dappled his way.
-This young man was very ambitious.
+Ancient trees leaned in on both sides, casting shadows that dappled his way.
+This young man was ambitious.
 His father was a farmer, but he wanted to be a writer.
-He wanted to see everything and try everything—and he was in a hurry to get started.
+He wanted to see everything and try everything, and he was in a hurry to get started.

 The young writer came to a short stone bridge that crossed a narrow river.
-There was an old woman sitting like a heap of gray rags at the base of the bridge.
+There was an old woman reclining at the base of the bridge.

-“A coin for an old woman?” she asked as he passed.
+“A coin for the poor?” she croaked as he passed.
 He said nothing and kept walking.
-“Just a kind word, then?” she called.
+“Just a kind word, then?” she called after him.
 Again, he said nothing, and picked up his pace.

 The young writer rolled his eyes.
 This was not the first time he’d been cursed by a vagabond.
-He turned and continued on his way across the bridge.
-But the air suddenly smelled like a thunderstorm.
-And with every step, he felt it: something inside of him was coarsening and thickening.
-His heart was hammering in his chest.
+He turned and continued across the bridge.
+But suddenly, the air smelled like a thunderstorm.
+He took a step; his guts twisted.
+Another step; his legs were knotted with cramps.
+Another step; his heart hammered in his chest.

-He lifted his eyes.
-A jet-black crow screamed and spun above the trees.
+He looked back across the bridge’s breadth, all twenty paces of it.
+A glossy crow screamed and wheeled above the trees.
 The old woman was gone.

-The young writer’s first instinct was to run, to outrace the old woman’s words, to put this hallucination behind him.
+The young writer’s first instinct was to run, outrace the old woman’s words, put this hallucination behind him.

 In the morning, he woke and ate some of the bread he’d brought for the journey.
 There wasn’t much.
 He stretched his arms and legs, which ached more than they’d ever ached before.
 The young writer was no longer young.

-A woodcutter came down the road leading an ox-cart.
+A woodcutter came across the bridge leading an ox-cart.
 He slowed in front of the sprawled writer.
 “Are you hurt?” he asked.

-The writer glanced over to the river.
-The water was running fast and dark.
-He made his choice.
-He lied: “I am a pilgrim from far away,” he said, “and I have come to spend my life in prayer and meditation here, in this spot, where the river meets the road.”
+“I am a student of an ancient faith,” he lied, “and I have come to spend my life in prayer and meditation here, in this spot, where the river meets the road.”